-The academy's sources of funding are the General Annual Grant (GAG) and other grants that it receives from the ESFA and local authority.
-For the year ending the 31 August 2017, the total expenditure before actuarial gains and losses of £1,548,000 was covered by the recurrent grant funding from the ESFA, together with other incoming resources.
-The excess of income over expenditure before actuarial gains or losses totalled £321,000 for the period.
-Total funds carried forward amount to £3,672,000.
+The academy's main source of funding is the General Annual Grant (GAG) plus additional other grants that it receives throughout the year from the ESFA.
+For the year ending 31 August 2020, the total expenditure before actuarial gains and losses was £1,846,000, which was covered by the recurrent grant funding from the ESFA, together with other incoming resources.
+The excess of income over expenditure before actuarial gains or losses totalled £544,000 for the period.
+Total funds carried forward amount to £4,791,000.